Must-see Philadelphia attractions

 Join the warm-weather party (May through October) at Spruce Street Harbor Park along the Delaware River.
 Features and activities include live music, floating gardens, bocce, ping pong, shuffleboard courts and arcade games.
 Hungry visitors can chow down on boardwalk food including pizza, tacos, cheesesteaks, fried chicken, funnel cake, doughnuts and ice cream.
 Or you could just snag one of the highly coveted hammocks and watch the whole scene unfold.

-This square, one of William Penn’s original five open-space parks, underwent a radical transformation in 2006 when Historic Philadelphia Inc. restored it from a creepy spot to be avoided into a child’s absolute, must-see destination.
-The beautiful fountain at its center has been restored, a delightful carousel spins and projects happy music, while a Philly-landmark-themed miniature golf course, a modern playground and a gourmet burger spot all beckon.
+This square, one of William Penn’s original five open-space parks, underwent a radical transformation in 2006 when Historic Philadelphia Inc. restored it from a best-be-avoided spot into a child’s heaven.
+Head here and you'll find a beautiful fountain at the centre, a delightful carousel that spins and projects jubilant music, and even a Philly-landmark-themed miniature golf course, modern playground and gourmet burger vendor.

 Walk the halls of this magnificent Beaux Arts-style building, topped with a massive bronze statue of William Penn.
 It’s open for tours of its public rooms as well as to the observation deck for a tremendous 360-degree view of the city.
 On the apron of City Hall sits the recently renovated Dilworth Park.
 Go there for ice skating in the winter or live music, barbecue, beer and outdoor movie screenings in the summer.
 Across the street is LOVE Park, which reopened in May after a controversial refurb that left it a bit, erm, industrial.
 But at least you can see Robert Indiana's iconic LOVE sculpture back in its spot.

 You’ll know you’re approaching the entrance to Philadelphia’s Magic Gardens, a non-profit art museum and gallery on South Street, when you start to notice bits of colored glass and shards of broken pottery embedded into the facades of the buildings surrounding you.
 Once you do arrive, there’s no mistaking that you’re in the midst of something cooler than you’d ever expected.
 Artist Isaiah Zagar has been creating art on South Street since the 1960s and this half-block collection is an immersive experience you won’t want to miss.

-Everyone has hummed Bill Conti's “Gonna Fly Now”, whether they've run up the steps of the Philadelphia Museum of Art.
-If you don’t know the Rocky theme after all.
+Everyone has hummed Bill Conti's “Gonna Fly Now”, whether they've run up the steps of the Philadelphia Museum of Art or not.
+It is the Rocky theme after all.
 If you've been living comfortably under a rock for the past half-century, then you might want to brush up on movie history before you sprint up the 72 steps and raise your arms aloft victoriously.
-Rocky, the movie starring Sylvester Stallone, is still as inspiring as it was when it won the 1977 Academy Award for best picture.
-At the foot of the steps, off to the north side, is a 10-foot statue of Rocky Balboa created for Rocky III.
+Rocky, the film starring Sylvester Stallone, is still as inspiring as it was when it won the 1977 Academy Award for best picture.
+At the foot of the steps, off to the north side, is a ten-foot statue of Rocky Balboa created for Rocky III.
 Don’t be a bum.
 Snap a selfie with the champ—just be prepared to wait in line for it.